When you're starting an LLC, you'll need to complete a Maine LLC name search to check name availability.

 Not sure what to name your business?
 Check out our LLC Name Generator.

-2. Maine Business Entity Search
+Reserve Your Maine Business Entity Name

 The Maine Secretary of State's Bureau of Corporations, Elections and Commissions handles all LLC naming questions and requests.
 Business names can be reserved for 120 days, but may not be renewed.
 If the name reservation expires, and you have yet to set up your business entity using that name, you may submit a new application for reservation of the name.